Where to Stay in Napa Valley: Best Areas & Hotels

 Bardessono's sustainable design extends to the guest suites.
 Constructed of non-toxic, non-allergenic natural materials, the contemporary suites feature comfy beds with organic cotton sheets, light-filled spaces, large soaking tubs, and handmade bath products.
 Gas fireplaces and private balconies or patios are other typical features, and some rooms come with steam showers and outdoor showers.

 Surrounded by vine-draped fields in Rutherford, the historic, boutique Rancho Caymus Inn sports a rustic Spanish-hacienda style.
-Repurposed materials from a 19th-century Ohio barn were used in its recent two-year renovation, including exposed barnwood beams, custom-crafted doors, and wrought-iron accents.
+Repurposed materials from a 19th-century Ohio barn were used in its recent two-year renovation, including exposed barn-wood beams, custom-crafted doors, and wrought-iron accents.
 Amenities include a central pool, and a concierge is available 24/7.
-The Spanish styling carries though to the rooms, which feature barnwood ceilings, custom furnishings, fireplaces, spacious bathrooms, robes, slippers, and private patios.
+The Spanish styling carries though to the rooms, which feature barn-wood ceilings, custom furnishings, fireplaces, spacious bathrooms, and private patios.
 Continental breakfast is included in the rates.

 For a historic feel and a convenient downtown location in Napa's Riverfront district, consider the Napa River Inn at the Historic Napa Mill.
 You can walk to gourmet restaurants and boutique shops, jog along the scenic riverfront bike path, or enjoy a therapeutic massage at the spa.
 Spread across three different buildings, the rooms vary in character and configuration.
 Canopied beds, clawfoot tubs, and Victorian-era furnishings enhance the historic feel in some, while others have exposed brick walls and more modern furnishings.
 Fireplaces make them cozy on cold winter nights.
 A lovely touch is the delicious breakfast offered in bed every day.

-Nestled amid trees along the Napa River, the RiverPointe Napa Valley Resort is a unique place to stay in the budget category.
+Looking for unique places to stay in Napa Valley on a budget?
+Nestled amid trees along the Napa River, the RiverPointe Napa Valley Resort makes a great base.
 These mobile tiny homes are cute, colorful, and full of character.
 The studios and one-bedroom cottages come with living areas, shady decks, and kitchenettes, and barbecues are available for alfresco cooking.
 You can also swim in the pool, soak in the Jacuzzi, or work out in the fitness center.
-Movie nights and other weekly activities and events add to all the fun.
+Movie nights and other weekly activities and events add to the convivial ambience here.

 A taste of Provence near the town of Rutherford, the adults-only Auberge du Soleil is the ultimate Napa Valley romantic hideaway.
 Whether it's a honeymoon, anniversary, or just a much-needed stress detox, this is a favorite escape for couples.
 Spectacular valley views of sun-splashed hillsides dotted with olive trees and oaks greet couples from every direction.
 Enjoy Mediterranean cuisine at the Michelin-starred restaurant, sign up for a signature spa experience, take a yoga or pilates class, or sunbathe by the sparkling "La Plage" pool.

-Relaxed luxury sets the tone in the 50 contemporary guest rooms, suites, and private "maisons," named after towns in the South of France.
+Relaxed luxury sets the tone in Auberge du Soleil's 50 contemporary guest rooms, suites, and private "maisons," named after towns in the South of France.
 Standalone tubs for two grace private terraces in some rooms, and gas fireplaces add a cozy feel on cold nights.
 Don't miss the complimentary breakfast on the dining terrace, where the stunning valley views stretch for miles.
+No wonder this is one of the best Napa Valley hotels.

 A blend between a B&B and a boutique hotel, in downtown Napa, Inn on Randolph is a great-value couples' escape.
 Gracing a 19th-century estate in a Napa historic district, this elegant hotel sits amid lush English gardens.
 Historic rooms or contemporary-style cottages come with features like plush beds with a choice of pillows, cuddly robes, fireplaces, two-person spa tubs and dual shower heads, and heated bathroom floors.
 Gluten-free gourmet breakfasts are included in the rates, and private romantic dinners (as well as in-room couples massages) can be arranged on request.